Code-Institute-Submissions/DennisSchenkel-PP2/README.md

 ### Technical features

-- Implementation of JSON files as datasource for easy update, so that even none technical users can update it without having to enter the complete code or a database.
+- Import of JS files as datasource for easy update, so that even none technical users can update it without having to enter the complete code or a database.
-- List of platforms and the logos are dynamicaly created using information from the JSON file
+- List of platforms and the logos are dynamicaly created using information from the JS file
 - Logos of platforms are implemented as images and not with FontAwesome for data privacy reasons.
 - All input fields are checking for required input and trigger an alarm if not correctly filled out.